Caseless ammunition: Heat sensitivity

 The first major problem, of special concern in military applications, which often involve sustained firing, is the heat sensitivity of the ammunition.
-Nitrocellulose, the primary component of modern gunpowder, ignites at a relatively low temperature of around 170 °C (338 °F).
+Nitrocellulose, the primary component of modern firearm propellant, ignites at a relatively low temperature of around 170 °C (338 °F).
 One of the functions of the metallic cartridge case is as a heat sink; when extracted after firing, every metallic case carries away a significant amount of the heat from the combustion of the propellant, slowing the rate at which heat builds up in the chamber.
 The thermal insulation provided by the case also works the other way around, shielding the propellant from built-up heat in the chamber walls.

-Without a case to provide these functions, external propellant caseless rounds using nitrocellulose will begin to cook off, firing from the residual chamber heat, much sooner than cased cartridges do.
-Cooking off can be avoided by designing the weapon to fire from an open bolt, but this introduces other problems, and thus is only suitable for smaller calibre machine guns and submachine guns.
+Without a case to provide these functions, external-propellant caseless rounds using nitrocellulose will begin to cook off, firing from the residual chamber heat, much sooner than cased cartridges do.
+Cooking off can be avoided by designing the weapon to fire from an open bolt, but this introduces other problems, and thus is only suitable for smaller-calibre machine guns and submachine guns.

 The normal solution to the problem of heat is to increase the heat resistance by switching to a propellant with a higher ignition temperature, typically a non-crystalline explosive carefully formulated to provide an appropriate rate of combustion.
-Heckler & Koch, in concert with Dynamit Nobel, managed such a task by producing relatively heat-resistant external propellant caseless ammunition.
+Heckler & Koch, in concert with Dynamit Nobel, managed such a task by producing relatively heat-resistant external-propellant caseless ammunition.

 Sealing

 Another important function provided by the cartridge is to seal the rear of the chamber.
-During firing of a cased cartridge, the pressure in the chamber expands the metallic case which obturates to the chamber.
+During firing of a cased cartridge, the pressure in the chamber expands the metallic case, which obturates to the chamber.
 This prevents gas exiting from the rear of the chamber, and it has also been experimentally shown to provide a significant amount of support to the bolt.
 Without the case to provide this seal, the firearm design must account for this and provide a means of sealing the rear of the chamber.
 This problem was also encountered with the Dreyse needle gun; the French Chassepot solved the leaking-breech problem with the addition of a rubber seal to the bolt.

-Telescoped external propellant caseless rounds must also deal with the issue of blocking the bore, as the bullet is surrounded by propellant.
+Telescoped external-propellant caseless rounds must also deal with the issue of blocking the bore, as the bullet is surrounded by propellant.
 The booster charge is used to address this issue, providing an initial burst of pressure to force the bullet out of the cartridge body and into the barrel before the body combusts.